nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/constrained.rst

    (CONFIG_NRF700X_TX_MAX_DATA_SIZE + 52 ) * CONFIG_NRF700X_MAX_TX_TOKENS * CONFIG_NRF700X_MAX_TX_AGGREGATION +
    CONFIG_NRF700X_RX_MAX_DATA_SIZE * CONFIG_NRF700X_RX_NUM_BUFS

-There is a build time check to ensure that the total packet memory size does not exceed the available packet memory size in the nRF7002 chip.
+There is a build time check to ensure that the total packet memory size does not exceed the available packet memory size in the nRF70 Series chip.

 .. note::
-   The ``52`` bytes in the above equations are the overhead bytes required by the nRF7002 chip to store the headers and footers of the Wi-Fi protocol frames.
+   The ``52`` bytes in the above equations are the overhead bytes required by the nRF70 Series chip to store the headers and footers of the Wi-Fi protocol frames.

 .. _constrained_host_usage_profiles: